-The Short Story About Emotional and Mental Disorders: What You Don’t Know Will Surprise You!
+The Short Story About PCOS and Chronic Stress.
 We know you’re in a hurry!

 How are PCOS and Chronic Stress Related?

 Stress is often a factor in the onset of Insulin Resistance-related PCOS (Polycystic Ovarian Syndrome).
 This condition is a common endocrine (or hormonal) disorder and is characterized by multiple abnormal cysts in the ovaries.
 Most women who seek medical help for Polycystic Ovarian Syndrome do so because of a number of symptoms, ranging from irregular periods and infertility problems to acne and other skin conditions, excessive hair growth, and male pattern baldness.